-At a convent, fragile, unearthly Sister Agnes gives birth (she says it's a virgin birth), but the child dies.
+At a convent, fragile, unearthly Sister Agnes gives birth, but the child dies and Agnes retains no memory of the event.
 The police soon are involved because of the death of the baby.
 However, the main conflict is between Mother Superior Miriam Ruth, who wants Agnes left alone, and Dr. Martha Livingston, a psychiatrist determined to help Agnes gain a stronger grasp on reality and uncover any wrongdoers.
 Written by

 What unspeakable crime took place behind the third floor window?
 Only Agnes knows.
 And Dr. Martha Livingston is the one person who can unravel the mystery.

 has commented on the metaphysical aspects of the 'Agnes of God' storyline: "What it forces you to do is to begin to probe how you feel about miracles, faith, innocence, about the human need to believe in things that can't be explained.
 These are very fundamental questions that have been debated for centuries.
 This film isn't going to answer them, but I think it's a good time to re-raise them in an artistic context."
 See more